laher/gothx.vim/README.md

 Note that this plugin doesn't hope to cover the same featureset as [vim-go](https://github.com/fatih/vim-go), (nor `govim`, probably).

-vim-go's large feature-set overlaps with [recent] LSPs, making it an awkward fit for a polymath like me.
+vim-go's large feature-set overlaps with [recent] LSPs.
+You _can_ configure vim-go to disable overlapping features - I have documented those vim-go config options below, in case that's what you're really looking for.

 I prefer using the same LSP client across different languages, so I'd sooner only use plugins which expressly avoid LSP-supplied features.

-## Special love for vim-go

-I *LOVE* the vim-go project.
-I fell in love with `vim` through that project, and between 2012-2020, it got me using `vim` or `nvim` as my main editor. vim-go was light-years ahead of other editors during the early days, and I think its 'lego blocks' architecture allowed for other plugin-writers to copy its features easily.
-Many thanks to the vim-go team, especially [fatih](https://github.com/fatih) and [bc](https://github.com/bhcleek).
-If vim-go ever gets adjusted with 'getting out of the way of the Language Server' in mind, then I'm keen to embrace it again.

-In the spirit of giving back, I'll make sure to offer PRs to vim-go for any features developed in gothx.vim .
-Please hold me to that.

 ## Install in the usual way